Soestdijk Palace

 Soestdijk Palace (Paleis Soestdijk [paːˈlɛi(s) suzˈdɛik]) is a palace formerly belonging to the Dutch royal family.
 It consists of a central block and two wings.

-Although named after the village of Soestdijk, which is largely in the municipality of Soest, the Soestdijk Palace is just north of the border in the municipality of Baarn in the province of Utrecht.
-It was the home for over six decades of Queen Juliana and her husband, Prince Bernhard until their deaths in 2004.
+Although named after the village of Soestdijk, which is largely in the municipality of Soest, Soestdijk Palace is just north of the border in the municipality of Baarn in the province of Utrecht.
+It was the home for over six decades of Queen Juliana of the Netherlands and her husband, Prince Bernhard, until their deaths in 2004.

 History

 De Graeff

-In the middle of the seventeenth century the country house on the Zoestdijk was built for Cornelis de Graeff.
-In the years 1655–1660 De Graeff was involved in the education of Willem III of Orange, as can be seen from his letters in Soestdijk to the States-General and his nephew Johan de Witt.
-During the summers the family spent a lot of their time at the Palace Soestdijk, and De Graeff's sons Pieter and Jacob de Graeff played with the young Willem.
-In 1674, after the rampjaar, Jacob de Graeff sold it for the low price of 18,755 guilders to Stadhouder William III.
+In the middle of the seventeenth century, the country house on the Zoestdijk was built for Cornelis de Graeff.
+In the years 1655–1660, de Graeff was involved in the education of William III of Orange, as can be seen from his letters in Soestdijk to the States General and his nephew Johan de Witt.
+During the summers, the family spent a lot of time at the palace, and de Graeff's sons (Pieter and Jacob de Graeff) played with the young William.
+In 1674, after the rampjaar, Jacob de Graeff sold the property for the low price of 18,755 guilders to Stadtholder William III.

 Orange-Nassau

-Then the palace originally started as a hunting lodge that was built between 1674 and 1678 by Maurits Post, who was also involved in building two other royal palaces, Huis ten Bosch Palace and Noordeinde Palace.
+The palace originally started as a hunting lodge that was built between 1674 and 1678 by Maurits Post, who was also involved in building two other royal palaces, Huis ten Bosch Palace and Noordeinde Palace.
 William left the Netherlands in 1688 to reside in London as William III of England.

+A forest, the Baarnse Bos, is adjacent to the palace.
+It was developed as a French landscape garden between 1733 and 1758.

 During the French invasion in 1795, the palace was seized as a spoil of war and turned into an inn for French troops.
 When Louis Bonaparte became King of Holland, he took possession of it and had it extended and refurnished.

-It was presented to William II of the Netherlands in 1815 in recognition of his services at the Battle of Waterloo.
+It was presented to the Prince of Orange (the later William II of the Netherlands) in 1815 in recognition of his services at the Battle of Waterloo.
 From 1816 to 1821, the palace was significantly expanded by adding two wings, the northern or Baarn wing, and the southern or Soest wing.
-In 1842 its contents were enriched by the addition of the neoclassical furnishings of his former palace in Brussels, today the Palais des Académies.
+In 1842, its contents were enriched by the addition of the neoclassical furnishings of his former palace in Brussels, today the Palais des Académies.